 Corn bread.
 Most popular in the Southern U.S. and often made with non vegetarian-friendly lard there.

 composed of crab meat and a small amount of bread crumbs, "Old

 among the eastern seaboard of the U.S., especially in the Baltimore

-it is hard to find this traditional California treat, but worth
+it it has become harder to find this traditional Southern California treat, but well worth

 Shields Date Garden in Indio, CA serves a wonderful version of this.